mikadosoftware/devmanual/docs/index.rst

-I have twenty years experience "in the trenches" of software developmnet - writing commercial and open source software for cutting edge ISPs, major financial houses and not-for-profit organisations, in big offices, or on globally distributed teams.
-And everywhere, there is a process to making and running good software, and those processes all have a similar core.
+I have twenty years experience "in the trenches" of software developmnet - writing commercial and open source software for cutting edge ISPs, major financial houses and not-for-profit organisations, in big offices, tiny offices or on globally distributed teams.
+Some were big successes, some ... well less so.
+And in each case the things that worked well all shared similar cores.

-This Dev Manual is trying to teach you what that essence of software development is, in a practical, immediately useful and downloadable fashion - my ultimate goal is provide a software team with exactly what is needed to hit the ground running.
+If I found myself on a team missing some of these vital components (from automated tests to zookeeper like config) I would build the tools we needed to succeed.
+Each component part I would build was an essential part of how software *shoukd* be made - this book is just a walk through all of those component parts - it is trying to be a "software team in a box" - just add coders - my ultimate goal is provide a software team with exactly what is needed to hit the ground running.

-I have (will-have) built a online business that uses the Dev manual processes and code to actually run itself.
-Its well meta.

-Successful software is *partly* a technical endeavour.
+Of course successful software cannot ignore people - it is obviously is *partly* a technical endeavour.
 Get that wrong and nothing else will go right.
 But the hard-technical stuff is say 50% of good software - the other 50% shades into softer human skills, good and bad "management practises" and as we shall see, into national